Schola Campesina is…

 - Centrality of social movements in the spaces of governance

 - Recognition of community collective rights stemming from individual rights

-- Farm autonomy, based on local knowledge, plant and animal genetic resources, energy resources, water
+- Farm autonomy, based on local knowledge, plant and animal genetic resources, energy and water resources.

 - Agricultural and food policies have to be based on Rights and community autonomy (vs. trade rules)